 HOW ARE STANDING COMMITTEES SELECTED?

-At the start of the first session of each Legislature, a Special Committee of seven Members submits a report recommending a list of Members to serve on the various Committees.
+At the start of the first session of each Legislature, a Special Committee of seven Members submits a report recommending the proportional representation of Members by party to serve on the various Committees.
 On adoption of the Report, the Committees are established.

 ARE SUBSTITUTIONS ALLOWED?

 At the start of each committee meeting, the Whip or the Whip’s designate must provide in writing to the Committee Clerk the membership list of Members to serve on the committee for that particular meeting.
 Membership substitutions can be made during the meetings.

 Every committee has a Chairperson.
 At the first meeting of a Committee or in the case of a vacancy, the first order of business is the election of a Chairperson.

 The Chairperson maintains order and decides all questions of order, subject to an appeal to the Committee.

 Only when votes are tied, can a Chairperson cast the deciding vote.